Antibiotic Resistance Making Gonorrhea Harder, Sometimes Impossible, to Treat

 Older and cheaper antibiotics are no longer effective in treating the disease

-The World Health Organization (WHO) has announced that growing antibiotic resistance has made the sexually-transmitted infection gonorrhea more difficult—in some cases impossible—to treat.
+The World Health Organization (WHO) has announced that growing antibiotic resistance has made the sexually-transmitted infection gonorrhea more difficult, and in some cases impossible, to treat.

 "The bacteria that cause gonorrhoea [sic] are particularly smart.
 Every time we use a new class of antibiotics to treat the infection, the bacteria evolve to resist them," said Dr Teodora Wi, Medical Officer, Human Reproduction, at WHO.

 Data from 77 countries has revealed that there is widespread resistance to older and cheaper antibiotics, and there are some countries where the disease is now unaffected by all known antibiotics.

 "These cases may just be the tip of the iceberg, since systems to diagnose and report untreatable infections are lacking in lower-income countries where gonorrhoea [sic] is actually more common," adds Dr Wi.

 It is estimated that 78 million people are infected with gonorrhea every year.
 Complications of the infection affect women disproportionately more than men, causing problems including pelvic inflammatory disease, ectopic pregnancy and infertility, and a higher risk of HIV.